Friday/Pieday: Cranberry curd tart

 Preheat oven to 350º

-Make your crust according to this recipe.
-Press it into an 8-inch pie pan.
-Slide into the oven and bake for 15 minutes.
+Press your crust into a 8- or 9-inch tart pan.
+Slide into the oven and bake for 10 minutes.
 Place on a cool rack.
 Turn the oven down to 325°.

 In a sauce pan on medium heat, cook the cranberries, sugar, orange juice and rind.
 Bring to a boil and then simmer until the berries pop and cook down.
 Press the hot mixture through a fine sieve, producing a bright colored gel.
 Add in the butter, which will melt.
 Beat the eggs in another bowl and slowly drizzle in a half cup of the warm cranberry mixture while mixing the eggs to temper them and keep them from curdling.
 Stir the tempered egg into the rest of the cranberry mixture and return to the empty saucepan.
 Cook on medium heat until just barely boiling.
 Pour into the crust.
 Bake for 15 minutes.
 Cool before slicing.